lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 Apparently the right perception also allows you to win battles[^eisenhower].
 > In the weeks and months after the successful invasion of Normandy by Allied forces, they faced [the blitzkrieg] again: a set of massive German counteroffensives.
 How could they stop it?

-According to Holiday, only the American general General Dwight D. Eisenhower "answered that question".
+According to Holiday, only the American General Dwight D. Eisenhower "answered that question".
 Every other Allied force was just standing there without contributing to the discussion.

 > [...]
 Eisenhower was able to see the tactical solution that had been in front of them the entire time: [...] the Nazi strategy carried its own destruction within itself.